ByteSmithLabs/ic-rmcp/README.md

     - ✅ `tools` (`tools/list`, `tools/call`)
 - **Utilities**:
     - ✅ `ping`
-- **Oauth**: Integrate with OAuth providers for secure tool access (see [Clock MCP example](./examples/clock/)).

 ## Limitations

 - No maintained sessions.
 Also no two-way communication between server and client.
 You should be aware of HTTP response size limitation on IC environment when designing and implementing tools.
-- Your api key can seen by node in subnet
+- Your API key can be seen by nodes in subnet
-- HTTP outcall limited with IPv6

 ## Usage